qpliu/esolang/intercal/README.md

 COMPILAC is the PUKE INTERCAL interpreter.

-INTERLAC is the PUKE INTERCAL compiler targeting LLVM version 5.
+INTERLAC is the PUKE INTERCAL compiler targeting LLVM.
+It works with version 3, version 5, and version 6.
 It probably needs only minimal changes for later LLVM versions.
-For example, `@llvm.memset.p0i8.i32` and `@llvm.memcpy.p0i8.p0i8.i32` drop their align arguments at some later version (somewhere from LLVM version 6 to LLVM version 8).
+For example, `@llvm.memset.p0i8.i32` and `@llvm.memcpy.p0i8.p0i8.i32` drop their align arguments at some later version (in LLVM version 7 or LLVM version 8).

 This implementation attempts to follow the 1973 document in preference to any later changes or additions.
 As the 1973 document